FC Internațional Curtea de Argeș: History

-The club was founded in 2000 by local business man Ion Lazăr, being then named Internațional Piteşti.
-It activated since the beginning in the Divizia C, and at the end of the first season in history, the club succeeded to promote to the Divizia B, finishing first in the series.
-The second season in history meant a fifth-place finish at the end of the Divizia B 2001–02 season.
-Another 3 seasons of second league football followed, finishing 11th, 8th and 13th, respectively, after which they sold their right to play in the Divizia B to Astra Ploiești.
+The club was founded in 2000 by local businessman Ion Lazăr, after purchasing the Divizia C place of Juventus Bascov, a team that had just been promoted from the Argeș County Championship.
+The newly established club was named Internațional Pitești.
+In its first season of existence, Inter won Series V of the third division and secured promotion to Divizia B.

+In its second season of existence, Inter finished 5th in Series II of the 2001–02 Divizia B. Three more seasons in the second tier followed, with finishes of 11th in Series I in 2002–03, 8th in Series II in 2003–04, and 13th in 2004–05, after which the club sold its right to play in Divizia B to Astra Ploiești.

-Two years of pause passes for Internațional, until 2007, when Ion Lazăr, founded once again the club, and this time with headquarters in Curtea de Argeș.
-After buying the right from Voința Macea, the team plays once again in the Third League, and finishes first, promoting to the Liga II.
+After a two-year hiatus, Internațional was re-founded in 2007 by Ion Lazăr, this time with its headquarters in Curtea de Argeș.
+Following the acquisition of Voința Macea’s Liga III place, the club returned to the third division and finished first in Series IV of the 2007–08 Liga III Liga III season, earning promotion to Liga II.

 On 6 June 2009, the club succeeds to promote to the Liga I and obtains the greatest performance ever made by a club from Curtea de Argeș, becoming the third team from Argeș County that will play in the Liga I after FC Argeș Pitești and Dacia Mioveni.

-Inter finished 12th its first Liga I season in history, but during the summer it announced that is forfeiting next season because Ion Lazăr, the owner of the club, couldn't afford to keep losing money in the football industry.
+Inter finished 12th its first Liga I season in history, but during the summer it announced that is forfeiting next season because Ion Lazăr, the owner of the club, could not afford to keep losing money in the football industry.
 Pandurii Târgu Jiu, the club that finished 15th last season, will take its place in the Liga I.

 Internațional played in the Liga IV in the 2010–11 season, but was dissolved at the end of the season.